tpolecat/atto/README.md

 Known issues:

-   * `WithFilter` can still cause stack overflows, so I am considering removing it; it's trivial to implement `filter` in terms of `flatMap`.
    * It is possible to construct a parser that does not behave properly when given incremental input.
 This is under investigation.